PanKbase/PanKbase-data-library-scripts/README.md

-# PankBase Data Analytics Pipeline
+# PanKbase Data Library

-** Start exploring PankBase data in under 5 minutes - just change the dataset ID and run!**
+** Examples of code to interface with the data library for PanKbase which can be run in under 5 minutes**

 ## Overview

-A comprehensive R-based Jupyter notebook for extracting, cleaning, and visualizing metadata and data from the PankBase consortium Data Library.
-This single-file solution (PanKBase_data_library_usecase_1.ipynb) seamlessly handles complex API interactions to deliver publication-ready analytical insights across human donor demographics, biosample characteristics, experimental assays, and downstream analysis sets.
+R-based Jupyter notebook that provides examples of extracting, cleaning, and visualizing metadata and data from the data library in PanKbase.
+This notebook also provides examples of handling complex API interactions to derive insights from data across human donor demographics, biosample characteristics, experimental assays, and downstream analysis sets.

 ## Key Features